A Nod to NZ

 Banksy pays tribute to Extinction Rebellion

-Greta Thunberg, Sir David Attenborough and Banksy have all played their part in the UK.
+Greta Thunberg, Sir David Attenborough and Banksy have all played their part in the UK online casinos.
 But it’s been the eyebrow glueing tactics and overton-window-moving toil of Extinction Rebellion that’s been getting people talking over their garden fences.
 Extinction Rebellion’s demand of net zero by 2025 is patently absurd.
 But their media-grabbing tactics haven’t been about a date, they’ve been about a target.
 And a level of government commitment to honour that target.

 Net zero is achieved when a country, city or organisation’s greenhouse gas emissions (GHGs) are balanced by the drawdown of an equivalent amount from the atmosphere.
 So the GHGs emitted by cars, industry and cows must be counteracted by the GHGs removed from the air — for example by the planting of new forests, restoring wetlands, implementing regenerative farming techniques or through carbon capture technologies, which bury carbon dioxide underground.

 If net zero by 2025 is absurd, net zero by 2050 is ambitious.
 It’s also ‘necessary, feasible and cost-effective’ says the CCC, the UK’s team of expert advisors and watchdog on everything climate change.
 If you missed it, this month the CCC recommended a target that is so without caveats, it’d put the UK “at the top of the pile” relative to other international net-zero goals.

 Created from ‘Net Zero – The UK’s contribution to stopping global warming’